ryanwinchester/subsplit-service/readme.md

 **Uncomment** the line corresponding to the service you are using to send the webhook in [`app/Http/routes/php`](https://github.com/ryanwinchester/subsplit-service/blob/master/app/Http/routes.php) and comment out any you aren't using.

-Currently, gitlab is commented out by default because I don't know of any way to validate the request.
+Currently, the gitlab route is commented out by default because I don't know of any way to validate the request.

 ```php
 // Github